-WorkSafeNB's health and safety officers and occupational hygienists are given legislative authority to write orders under the Occupational Health and Safety Act, to improve safety and prevent accidents in New Brunswick workplaces.
+WorkSafeNB's health and safety officers and occupational hygienists are given legislative authority to write orders under the Occupational Health and Safety Act, to improve safety and prevent workplace injuries in New Brunswick.

 WorkSafeNB's General Counsel's Office supervises these legal actions.
 A listing of recent court cases is included below.